import pandas as pd

 , it’s just not as obvious at this point.)

-You can’t be sure that these patterns hold the for entire data set until you check, but now you know some things to check for.
-For example, value_counts()
+You can’t be sure that these patterns hold the for entire data set until you check using methods that examine the entire data set.
+The value_counts()

 'year'].value_counts() acs[